 Since then, stylists always tell me the same thing, and I've never combed through my wet hair any other way.

 Enhance the tip with: a wide-tooth comb!
 I never use any other type of brush or detangling device on my wet hair.
 It's the only thing that doesn't pull all my fragile, blonde strands out.

 "After lamenting about my thin, slow-growing hair to yet another hairstylist, she suggested I start giving myself a quick scalp massage each time I shampoo to boost circulation and hair growth.
 It doesn't have to be a long, drawn-out process; just knead your fingers across your scalp in a circular motion before you rinse the shampoo out.
 I've been doing this for a year now, and I swear it's helped improve the health of my scalp and the rate at which my hair grows."

-Enhance the tip with: Kaitlyn's favorite deep conditioner, which she swears enhances the magic of her in-shower scalp massages
+Enhance the tip with: Kaitlyn's favourite deep conditioner, which she swears enhances the magic of her in-shower scalp massages.

 Victoria Hoff, Wellness Editor